Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention: Light Forcing

-where $p^{(i)}_r$ denotes the vector of frame-level logits, whose entries are given by the inner products between the query block summary $\tilde{\vq}^{(i)}_r$ and each framewise-compressed key in $\hat{\vk}^{<i}$.
-We then select the most relevant past frames:
+where $p^{(i)}_r$ denotes the vector of frame-level logits, whose entries are given by the inner products between the query block summary $\tilde{\vq}^{(i)}_r$ and each framewise-compressed key in $\hat{\vk}^{\mathcal{M}}$.
+We then select the most relevant candidate past keys from $\mathcal{M}$:

-where $\mathrm{TopK_{idx}}$ returns indices of the most relevant top-k past frames and $\mathcal{F}^{(i)}$ denotes the set of frames within the current chunk $i$.
-We always include all frames from the current chunk in the attention context, ensuring full visibility over intra-chunk temporal dependencies.
+where $\mathrm{TopK_{idx}}$ returns indices of the most relevant top-$k$ candidate frames and $\mathcal{F}^{(i)}$ denotes the always-selected frame set discussed above, including a few sink frames, nearest frames, and the frames within the current chunk $i$, ensuring motion smoothness and full visibility over intra-chunk temporal dependencies.